VivintSolar/code-styles/packages/eslint-config-vstg/README.md

 ### eslint-config-vstg/modules

-This export is used for implementations that support [Harmony Modules](http://www.2ality.com/2013/07/es6-modules.html) (so probably Babel)
+This export is used for implementations that support [Harmony Modules](http://www.2ality.com/2013/07/es6-modules.html) (so probably Babel).

+It additionally requires `eslint-plugin-import`.

 ### eslint-config-vstg/react

 This export is used for React.js implementations.
 They should also be using Babel/Webpack or something for delivery, so it includes Harmony Modules.

+It additionally requires `eslint-plugin-react`

 ## How can we improve this config?